-Why natural language processing (NLP) is vital for a successful AI assistant
+Why natural language processing (NLP) is vital for a truly successful AI assistant

 Natural language processing (NLP) is the backbone of successful conversational AI.
 It helps your AI assistant recognise requests from your customers in their own natural language, and that comes from an unimaginable wealth of NLP training that feeds into your AI assistant.